Chao-Xi/jxazurebook/docs/ab100/2ab100_exam.md

 **Box 1: Rewrite the prompt with clear and task-specific instructions.**

-**Box 2: Use responses with only reference sources and limit the response scope.**

-Explanation/Reference:

-Explanation:

-**Box 1: Rewrite the prompt with clear and task-specific instructions.**

 To ensure a Microsoft Copilot Studio agent delivers high-quality support, you must move beyond vague instructions like "help as best you can."
 Generative AI requires constraints, structured data, and persona definitions to remain consistent.